Matt Doran (journalist): Seven Network

 In March 2017, Doran joined the Seven Network as a reporter on its flagship public affairs program, Sunday Night.
 One of his interviewees was former The Sullivans actress, Susan Hannaford, whose Beverley Hills lifestyle surprised many viewers.

 In October 2019, it was announced that Doran will replace Basil Zempilas as co-host of Weekend Sunrise from October 12.
 He had previously been an intermittent fill-in host on the show, and also regularly fills in for David Koch on Sunrise and Larry Emdur on The Morning Show.

 In November 2021, Doran was suspended by the Seven Network for two weeks after failing to adequately prepare for an interview with British singer Adele.

-Other
+In November 2024, Doran announced his resignation from Weekend Sunrise to focus on family and pursue other opportunities.
+His last day was on 8 December.

-In 2015, Doran moved to Los Angeles and was appointed host of Crime Watch Daily, a daily syndicated true crime news program.
+Outside Australia

-In February 2017, Doran was appointed host of the third season of Crimes that Shook Australia on Foxtel's crime and investigation channel, exploring some of Australia's most shocking crimes with interviews and dramatic reconstructions.
+In 2015, Doran moved to Los Angeles to host the daily American series Crime Watch Daily in terrestrial syndication during its first season; he departed the series after his replacement with Chris Hansen of To Catch a Predator fame.